Fraternities and sororities have a language all their own. Here are some common references and their definitions.

 Pin — The fraternity/sorority badge of membership.

-Recruitment Counselors — Also known as “Alpha Omegas,” these are active Panhellenic Association members who assist women participating in Panhellenic Recruitment.
-Formally referred to as RHO CHI.
+Recruitment Counselors — These are active Panhellenic Association members who assist women participating in spring Panhellenic Recruitment.

 Sorority — A Greek letter organization for women.